 CPE requirements may be adjusted depending upon when a Virginia CPA begins or ceases to provide services to the public or to or on behalf of an employer.

-Licensees who do not work and/or volunteer in positions that require a substantial use of accounting, financial, tax or other skills deemed relevant by the VBOA may apply for the Inactive status.
+Licensees who do not work and/or volunteer in positions that require the use of accounting, financial, tax or other skills deemed relevant by the VBOA may apply for the Inactive status.
 If not approved for this status, licensees must still comply with the CPE requirements.

 If a CPA holds an Active license in another state and their principal place of business is not located in Virginia, he or she is eligible for CPE reciprocity.
 If a CPA meets the CPE requirements in their home state, the VBOA will accept this as CPE compliant in Virginia.
 However, a CPA must take either an ethics course, of at least two hours, that conforms with the VBOA requirements or an ethics course acceptable to the board of accountancy of another state in which the CPA holds the license.